denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 Additionally, the `Docker Compose` file becomes much simpeler, only the `PGDATA` variable needs to be configured, eliminating the need to define different volume paths for each individual container.

 ## 2. Implementation in the CI/CD pipeline
-In this section, I will explain how I implemented my prototype into the existing `CI/CD` workflow on `Github Actions`.
+In this section, I explain how I implemented my prototype into the existing `CI/CD` workflow on `Github Actions`.

 It will be devided into the following topics:

-  - Creating/Mounting the `EBS` data volume
+  - Creating and Mounting the `EBS` data volume
-  - Adding CloudWatch metrics/alarms for the `EBS` data volume
+  - Adding CloudWatch metrics and alarms for the `EBS` data volume
   - Adding support for automatic snapshot creation of the `EBS` data volume
-  - Adding support for automatic attaching/detaching the `EBS` data volume
+  - Adding support for automatic attaching and detaching the `EBS` data volume

 ### 2.1.
-Creating/Mounting the EBS data volume
+Creating and Mounting the EBS data volume

 #### 2.1.1.
 GitHub Actions Workflow
 I start my implementation in the `GitHub Actions` workflow file.
 In this file the steps for executing the `CI/CD` workflow are defined.